ROCm/rocprofiler/README.md

   echo profile_standard >> /sys/class/drm/card0/device/power_dpm_force_performance_level
   ```
   Recommended: "profile_standard" for counter collection and "auto" for all other profiling.
 Use rocm-smi to verify the current power state.
 For multiGPU systems (includes integrated graphics), replace "card0" by the desired card.
+- Timestamps may be incorrect with HIP_OPS when the system has been in sleep state.